 You see that he, for a fugitive instant, looks askance while he hails your miserable attempt.
 He’s aware that this is alms-giving of somewhat embarrassing extremes.
 To be sure, there is condescension lost in his practiced applause, which strikes you as not unlike the hand-claps of a dutiful grandmother who beats the Gold Medal flour from her hands as she makes the weary lemon cake by rote.
 The apron hides a will and a cancer …

 Mariano Rivera’s prosopon mask of exuberance is to obvious excess, to glut.
 What you’re doing at this moment warrants so, so much less.
 But Mariano Rivera feigns joy so as to train you to keep at this toil.
-He knows you’ll never get there, but have another go at it just the same, would you, you hesitating buckaroo?
+He knows you’ll never get there, but have another go at it just the same, would you, buckaroo?
 For he knows hope is not so much an expectation as it is a way of whittling at the days like a sassafras branch until they come to embalm you.
 Mariano Rivera knows this, but he’s too gentlemanly to say as much.

 Your best will never be good enough, but it’s better than it ever has been, so long as Mariano Rivera is watching.